RasaHQ/rasa/docs/core/docker_walkthrough.rst

-:desc: Setup open source Rasa Core with Docker in your own infrastructure for on
+:desc: Setup open source Rasa with Docker in your own infrastructure for on
        premise contextual AI assistants and chatbots.

 .. _docker_walkthrough: